Cogiii/EmployeeSystem/README.md

 3. **Attendance Records**
    - Check daily time-in and time-out logs conveniently.

+3. **Leave Management**
+   - **Apply for Leave**: Employees can apply for leave through the system, specifying the leave type (e.g., sick leave, vacation), duration, and reason.
+   - **Leave Status**: View the status of leave applications and receive notifications on approval or rejection.

 This Employee Management System aims to enhance efficiency and accuracy in managing employee tasks, offering a secure and intuitive platform for day-to-day operations.